Climate Change and Human Health (2026): Pollution, Heat Waves & Disease Risks Explained

 • Air pollution has been a cause of millions of premature deaths every year.

-• Heat waves foresee the aggravation of heart attack, stroke, and dehydration.
+• Heat waves may be a rising risk of heart attack, stroke and dehydration.

 • Infectious diseases are transmitted by floods and droughts.